Ezequiel Tovar Player Props: Rockies vs. Marlins

-Ezequiel Tovar -- hitting .206 with two doubles, a home run and three RBI in his past 10 games -- will be in action for the Colorado Rockies against the Miami Marlins, with Sandy Alcantara on the mound, on May 24 at 8:40 PM ET.
+Ezequiel Tovar -- with an on-base percentage of .206 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Miami Marlins, with Braxton Garrett on the hill, on May 25 at 3:10 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Marlins.

 Ezequiel Tovar Game Info & Props vs. the Marlins